patrickkuhlmann/tricky-sticky-header/README.md

 - When the header re-appears, it shall push down the content (Product) sticky header.
 - When the scrolling direction is downwards, it shall disappear.
-- There shall be no visisble gaps between the disappearing header & the sticky header.
+- There shall be no visisble gaps between the disappearing header & the sticky header-

-Bonus:

 - Virtualize the product list with [react-virtualized](https://github.com/bvaughn/react-virtualized)

 ## Development server